-Neuropathophysiology refers to pathophysiological conditions that affect the nervous system.
-A more recognizable term may be neuropathy.
-Neuropathy is not a single disease; rather, it is an umbrella term used to describe a host of disorders that affect various nerves in various ways, in various areas of the body.
+Neuropathophysiology, more commonly known as Neuropathy, refers to the pathophysiological conditions that affect your nervous system.
+Neuropathy is a term used to describe a host of disorders that affect various nerves in various ways, throughout the body.

 © 2018 Dr. Gary Olson DC, PC, The Long Island Spine & Sports Injury Center